 He was first elected to Council in 2012 as Councillor for Division 6 representing the communities of Bowen, Queens Beach, Merinda, Cape Upstart and Guthalungra.
 During the 2012-2016 term of Council, he held the role of Deputy Mayor from 2013-2016 and represented Council on several community and business organisations, including Bowen Wharf Working Group, Bowen Development and Information Strategy Group, Audit Committee, and the Disaster Management Committee.

-As the CEO of Reef Catchments Mackay Whitsunday Inc, now Reef Catchments Mackay Whitsunday Isaac Ltd, Rob manages business and partnership development, leadership and strategic management of Reef Catchments operations.
+As the General Manager of Reef Catchments Mackay Whitsunday Inc, now Reef Catchments Mackay Whitsunday Isaac Ltd, Katrina manages business and partnership development, leadership, and strategic management of Reef Catchments operations.

 Secretary: Sally Young

-As the Corporate Services Manager, Sally manages and supports the Corporate Operations and functions associated with Finance, Governance, Human Resource management, Communications, and IT.
+As the Business Manager of Reef Catchments, Sally manages and supports the Corporate Operations and functions associated with Finance, Governance, Human Resource management, Communications, and IT.